kevgk/Leya/readme.md

 if req.__error
   msgbox % req.__error
 else {
-  msgbox Found %req.users.__affectedRows% users over 18.
+  msgbox Found %req.__affectedRows% users over 18.
   if req.users {
     ; loop over all users, over the age of 18 for index, user in req.users {